toby4all/first_project_python/README.md

        combine_testing.py.
 This contains both forntend and backend testing that was accomplished previously.

-#The web_rest.py works perfectly with the databse and I was able to test using Selenium with the fronend
+#The web_rest.py works perfectly with the database and I was able to test using Selenium with the frontend
 test.py script.

-However, i failed to get json data on response for the routes in rest.app.py and it says unsupported Media type on the browser.
+The route for rest_app.py is working now and I am getting a Json response but not the response I want because I am getting a status code of 500 which say user does not exist when I try to post a new user to the database with a new user Id ="3".

-Please examine my code especially the rest_app.py and the backend_test.py.
-I need your feedback to know where i got it all wrong.
+Please examine my code, I do not really know why am not getting the desired response from the database.